Lorandil/Cross-Development-for-TinyJoypad/README.md

 ## Advantages of using a more resourceful micro controller
 * Serial debugging (by 'Serial.print()') is possible
-* on newer micro controllers and with Arduino IDE 2.0 even live debugging using breakpoints should be possible!
+* On newer micro controllers and with Arduino IDE 2.0 even live debugging using breakpoints should be possible
-* faster turn-around-cycles because no cables need to be unplugged/plugged and no fiddling with modules or even chips is necessary
+* Faster turn-around-cycles, because no cables need to be unplugged/plugged and no fiddling with modules or even chips is necessary
-* more memory to get things working - before optimizing for flash and RAM size
+* More memory to get things working - before optimizing for flash and RAM size (reducing readability)
-* additional cool features as dumping a screenshot to the serial interface as a hexdump
+* Additional cool features as dumping a screenshot to the serial interface as a hexdump

+## How Does It Work?
+Without an installed ATTiny85, the TinyJoypad is a passive device which offers all signals on the module connector J1.
+That means, that we can use the display, the buzzer, the joystick and the fire buttons from the outside!
+I just had to figure out the correct wiring and voilà!

-## Wiring for Arduino UNO and Mega 2560 with 5V tolerant OLED display
+## Wiring for Arduino UNO, Leonardo and Mega 2560 with 5V Tolerant OLED Display
 If your TinyJoypad display is 5V tolerant, you can directly connect the TinyJoypad's module port to the Arduino.

 ### PLEASE REMOVE THE BATTERY FROM THE TINYJOYPAD BEFORE CONNECTING !!!